rsanjabi/short-term-rentals-warehouse/README.md

 6. To load data run `python src/load.py`.

 ## Author:
-A personal data warehouse project by Rebecca Sanjabi.
+A personal project by Rebecca Sanjabi.